dcm4che-dockerfiles/keycloak/README.md

 - `h2` for the embedded H2 database,
 - `postgres` for the Postgres database,
-- `mariadb` for the MariaDB database.
+- `mysql` for the MySQL and MariaDB database.

 (optional, default is `h2`).